MBDA Business Center

 Beneficiary Eligibility

 The Minority Business Center program serves all eligible minority business enterprises through direct services or through strategic partner referral.
 Eligible beneficiaries of this program are: African Americans, Hispanic Americans, Asian and Pacific Islander Americans, Native Americans (including Alaska Natives, Alaska Native Corporations and Tribal entities), Asian Indians and Hasidic Jews.
-See 15 C.F.R.
-SS 1400.1-.2 and Executive Order 11625.
+See 15 C.F.R. ?
+1400.1-.2 and Executive Order 11625.

 Credentials/Documentation